“I don’t love my job”

 Are you in love with your job?
 Perhaps you are simply in “like” with your job.
-Then again, you might just be hanging around until something better comes along secretly hating every soul-killing moment your at the office.
+Then again, you might just be hanging around until something better comes along secretly hating every soul-killing moment you’re at the office.
 This month we are tackling the topic of finding the right job that you can “fall in love with” and stay with for years to come.
 I know what you are thinking.
 This sounds overly romantic for something as staid as work.
 Not to mention, this idea stands in stark contrast to the cultural trends of “no loyalty” and “job-hopping” we’ve seen increase over the last several decades.
 I hear you, but my question to you is simple: “why not?”
 Why not fall in love with your job?

 Your Work Soul Mate